mb720/sparse/readme.md

       second line in second block
     end

-Now, because the start of a block is different from block to block, we can't match it verbatim as we did in the previous example.
-But we notice that all beginnings of a block all share a common `blockStartPrefix`.
+Now, because the start of a block is different for each block, we can't match it verbatim as we did in the previous example.
+But we notice that beginnings of a block all share a common `blockStartPrefix`.
 Let's match that:

 ```scala
 parse(yourFile, from(_.startsWith("blockStartPrefix"), to("end"))